Updated August 2023

 “The pictures were wonderful!
 You really captured the look I was hoping to achieve.
 Thanks again for a beautiful job!”

-The key is to put yourself in the shoes of a vacationer who is planning a trip to Cape Cod from out of state.
-Which pictures would lead you to inquire about the home and possibly mail a stranger a rental check?
-Also, look at the other rental homes listed in your town – how do they present their homes?
-And finally, don’t neglect the terrific marketing value of the pictures’ captions!
-A well-chosen adjective or “with sliders to back deck and yard,” for example, can provide a significant psychological impact on the viewer.
+The key is to put yourself in the shoes of a vacationer who is planning a trip to the Cape or Islands from out of state.
+Which pictures would inspire you to inquire about the home and possibly mail a stranger a rental check?
+Also, look at the other rental homes listed in your town – how are they presented?
+And finally, don’t neglect the terrific marketing value of the picture captions!
+A well-chosen adjective or a descriptive phrase “with sliders to back deck and yard,” for example, can provide a significant psychological impact on the viewer.

 How are your pictures helping the marketing success of your vacation rental listing?